-Kids love exploring the rockpools at South Milton Sands and to the north, while birdwatchers can also visit South Milton Ley, a coastal river valley just behind the beach.
-Access to some parts of this site is restricted to members of the Devon Birds association.
+Kids love exploring the rock pools at South Milton Sands and to the north, birdwatchers can visit South Milton Ley, a coastal river valley just behind the beach.
+Access to some parts of this site is restricted to members of the Devon Birds Association.

-The National Trust, which owns part of the beach, runs several events every year, such as ‘The Rock Watersports Festival’ which will take place on 25th and 26th June 2016.
-The rangers also organise regular “Beach Fun” sessions involving games, rockpooling, handicrafts and so on.
+The National Trust, which owns part of the beach, runs several events every year, such as ‘The Rock Watersports Festival’ which will take place on 8th and 9th of June 2019.

-Driving to South Milton Sands is relatively straightforward but the beach is also placed perfectly to walk there from a nearby beauty spot along the Coast Path.
+Driving to South Milton Sands is relatively straightforward, but the beach is also placed perfectly to walk there from nearby beauty spots along the South West Coast Path.
 Alternatively, make South Milton Sands your starting point for a number of unforgettable walks.
 A coastal stroll south from South Milton Sands will take you to Hope Cove’s two beautiful beaches, a walk of just over one mile, where you’ll find an extensive range of cafés, pubs and restaurants.
 Heading north on foot, you will reach the northern Thurlestone beach in 10 minutes or so.

-Another mile on from there and you’ll reach Bantham beach, one of the most popular seaside spots in South Devon.
+Another mile on from there and you’ll reach Bantham beach, one of the most popular seaside and surfing spots in South Devon.